fluxapps/SrGeogebra/doc/DOCUMENTATION.md

 ### Hints

-* Scaled objects are always automatically aligned to the left
+* Scaled objects are always forced to be aligned to the left